 Policing Portsmouth provides a number of unique challenges.
 Our daily service population is approximately 65,000 people; however we have well over 100 events annually which can draw as many as 100,000 people into our city for a single event.
 We also have a major university right up the road, “beach towns” to the north and south, an International Tradeport, a vibrant hospitality industry, and the largest per capita number of liquor licenses in the state, at over 150 that add to the challenge of policing this great city.

-The department, governed by three elected police commissioners, comprises Patrol, Investigations, Operations Support, Professional Standards, and Administration.
-The department is staffed with 66 full-time police officers, 27 auxiliary police officers and 26 non-sworn civilian employees including 11 dispatchers, clerical staff and four part-time employees; all working to provide top level public safety for our city.
-The Portsmouth Police department works closely with our community partners from the various neighborhood groups, to the active business community to keep Portsmouth a safe place for all to live and work.
+The department, governed by three elected police commissioners, comprises Patrol, Investigations, Strategic Services, Professional Standards, and Administration.
+The department is staffed with 68 full-time police officers, 27 auxiliary (part-time) police officers and 27 non-sworn civilian employees, including 12 dispatchers, 12 administrative staff and three part-time employees; all working to provide top level public safety for our city.
+The Portsmouth Police department works closely with our community partners, from the various neighborhood groups to the active business community, to keep Portsmouth a safe place for all to live and work.
 The department participates in local, regional and statewide initiatives such as the Seacoast Emergency Response Team and the Internet Crimes against Children Task Force for New Hampshire.

-In the coming months and years we will continue on our path toward accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA) and utilize the best practices in policing that include officer guidelines and performance-based accountability to provide responsive police services to crime victims, witnesses and all members of the community, as well as foster an organizational culture where fundamental values are integrity, accountability ethical decision making and respect for all our employees and citizens.
+In 2019, the police department became nationally accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+This program implements the best practices in policing, to include officer guidelines and performance-based accountability to provide quality police services to crime victims, witnesses and all members of the community, as well as foster an organizational culture where fundamental values include integrity, accountability, ethical decision making and respect for all our employees and citizens.

-Come by, stay, and see all the beautiful coastal City of Portsmouth has to offer.
+Come by, stay, and see all the beauty our coastal city has to offer.